uf-mil/mil/SSH-into-the-sub.md

 # Aliases

-Add the following aliases to your ~/.bashrc file (or source the `.sub_alias` file)
+Add the following aliases to your ~/.bashrc file (or source the `.sub_aliases` file)

     alias setrosip='export ROS_IP=`hostname -I | cut -f1 -d" "`'
     alias rsub='setrosip;export ROS_MASTER_URI=http://sub8:11311'
     alias unsub='unset ROS_IP; export ROS_MASTER_URI=http://localhost:11311'

-Then, whenever you want to connect to the sub in a terminal instance, just run
+Then, whenever you want ROS commands to communicate with the roscore running on the sub:

     rsub

-And when you would like to return to your own roscore on your local machine, just run
+And when you would like to return to a roscore on your local machine, just run:

     unsub

-Don't feel that you have to use these silly names.
+_Don't feel that you have to use these silly names._

 # Hosts